kboehmer002/world/README.md

         * The "Protocol" will be something along the lines of a 'both' or 'all' option
         * It should fill in the reccomended "Fwd to Addr"
         * I wouldn't mess with scheduling- just put it as always and manually turn it off when you don't want it to forward

+* Make sure to share your public IP and port so users can access the server via `IP:PORT` eg. `198.162.0.1:25566`